jpellman/wiki.libjpel.so/Hard-Soft-Links.md

 -   ln /path/to/source /path/to/target
 -   You cannot create a hard link pointing to a directory.
 -   Only the owner of a file can make a hard link pointing to it in RHEL 7 (this contrasts with RHEL 6).
 -   Hard links directly point to the inode for a file on disk.
-Deleting a hard link thus deletes the file.

 Soft/Symbolic Links
 -------------------